The Raiselig Dossier: Demon's Eye

 “Then tell me now, Scrivener, what recourse I have.
 My final becoming has been taken from me.
 I am nothing now.
 I have nothing but my hate and fear, and I cannot live thus.
 I cannot stay here for a thousand years, to be driven mad by the sound of mortal feet above my head.
 To know they live and laugh and play and dance while I am here, starving for the sunlight…I cannot bear it.
 I will not.”

 Raiselig stepped forward, a tone of conciliation on their lips.
 “Every living thing is given a burden, the burden by which all life is defined.
 A simple burden, but often unbearable; that it is not for us to dictate the terms of our lives.
 We are all bound, all trapped, all chained in some form or other.
-Even if it were possible to help you…but why dream about what may never be?”
+Even if it were possible to help you…it is only a thousand years.”

 The ersahj’s breathing was slow and steady.
 Her eyes closed, and it seemed for a moment for all the world like she was sleeping.